Fun at the Fort

 Here are some fun activities at Fort Steele Heritage Town for this summer.

 1. Train Ride

-The train is up and running daily with social distancing measures in place.
+The train is up and running daily.
 Enjoy a ride back in time with the 1077 Steam Engine and learn about rail travel.
 The train stops at a lookout halfway through your journey which provides a wonderful view of the valley including the Kimberly Ski Hill, Hoodoos, and Fort Steele.
 Don’t have time to stop and see the entire park?
 Not a problem!
 The train is not in the park gates, so you can come out just for a train ride if you would like.
-The train runs Wednesday at 1pm and 2pm and Thursday-Sunday at 12pm, 1pm, and 2pm.
-(Note: It will be down for maintenance August 5th and 6th).
+The train will run throughout the season, it will depart every day at 11am, 12pm, 1:30pm, and 2:30pm.

 2. Wander the Past

 At Fort Steele you can step back into the 1890s frontier life.
 Take in Victorian architecture, gorgeous views and gardens, and learn more about how this town made it from boom to bust.
 We are dog friendly, but kindly ask you to keep your four-legged friend on a leash and pick up after them.
 There is a lot of ground to cover and you will be treading on boardwalks, dirt roads, and grass, so wear comfortable footwear.
 While many displays are currently closed you can find many informational plaques dotted around town which have been updated in the last couple of years by our curator.
 Our window displays are ready and waiting for you to gaze upon artifacts, and our animals are always ready to entertain you.

 3. Wagon Ride